SHIELDING YOU

 We will file the motion to correct the sentence within the time provided by the law.
 Our criminal defense lawyers are among the best in Orlando, Florida.
 Also, our clients have nothing but high praise for our compassionate and results-oriented representation.
 Therefore, don’t go on this journey alone; contact us today at Panella Law firm to discuss your case.

-Motion to Correct an Illegal Sentence Under the Amended Florida Rules of Criminal Procedure
+Motion To Correct An Illegal Sentence Under The Amended Florida Rules Of Criminal Procedure

 Under Rule 3.800 (a) of the Amended Florida Rules of Criminal Procedure, a defendant can file a motion for a court to correct an illegal sentence it imposed or fix an incorrect calculation in the sentencing scoresheet.
 Also, a defendant can bring a motion to correct a judgment that does not give proper credit for time served.